improv-ee/improv-web/README.md

 ### Google Cloud

-Google Translate is used for translating text and fetching Places information - see `config/googletranslate.php` for more
+Google Translate is used for translating text - see `config/googletranslate.php` for more.

+Google Places is used for fetching Place information.

 ## Contributing